foramgandhi12/enactusot/README.md

+# Enactus OT website

-# This repository includes files for the Enactus OT website.
-All updates/changes can be made here.
+This repository includes files for the Enactus OT website, which is deployed using Firebase.
+All updates/changes will be made here on a regular basis.

 Check out the website at www.enactusot.ca